apolopena/gitpod-laravel-starter/README.md

 A preview browser should automatically open and display the Laravel start page.
 This page is being served by a web server.
 The code for this page is in `/resources/views/welcome.blade.php` Please read the [Gitpod documentation](https://www.gitpod.io/docs/) if you want to use this amazing system to its fullest potential.
 In the IDE there is a UI for hiding the preview brower panel and for launching the preview browser in a seperate window.
 Look on the right side area of the IDE for these controls.

 ## Pushing files ##
-If the results log shows success, you should push the newly created project files to your repository.
+If the results log shows success, you should push the newly created project files to your remote repository. *If you do not push the newly created project files to your remote repository **all** of those will be **lost** when the workspace stops and is restarted!*.

 A successful results log will look something like this:
 ```